gycc7253/JupyterhubAWS/README.md

 A comparison table is made below
 ![Comparison](/resources/comparison.png)

-The key difference is that, kops is heavily dependent on the internet and it talks directly to AWS for provisioning of infrastructure(instances).
+The key difference is that, kops is heavily dependent on the internet and it talks directly to AWS for provisioning of infrastructure(e.g. instances and storage).
 Whereas kubeadm only cares about bootstrapping, making it more vibrant in an internet-restricted environment.
 And this difference explains why kops is able to automate cluster-building and autoscale cluster but kubeadm cannot.

 ## Jupyterhub in an open Internet
 Just simply refer to z2jh website